Eleanor Bryant

 Overview

-Eleanor is a recent graduate of the University of Exeter, with a BSc in Neuroscience with a Professional Training Year.
-She has a background of interest in neurodevelopmental disorders and education, and in the third year of her four year degree completed a Professional Training Year within the Children and Young People’s Mental Health Research Collaboration (ChYMe) at the University of Exeter Medical School.
+El is a recent graduate of the University of Exeter, with a BSc in Neuroscience with a Professional Training Year.
+She has a background of interest in neurodevelopmental disorders and education, and in the third year of her four year degree completed a Professional Training Year supervised by Dr Abby Russell within the Children and Young People’s Mental Health Research Collaboration (ChYMe) at the University of Exeter Medical School.

-Eleanor is involved with several projects, including the 5-year Tools for Schools project working with a planning group of people with ADHD as well as school staff and parents to investigate effective interventions for children with ADHD.
-This will contribute to the production of a toolkit of behavioural strategies that teachers can use to help in teaching their students with ADHD.
-She has also contributed to a range of other projects within ChYMe, developing skills such as such as systematic reviewing, child observations in schools, qualitative interviews, patient and public involvement and engagement, and project administration.
+She has previosly been involved with several projects, including the 5-year Tools for Schools project, contributing to the production of a toolkit of behavioural strategies that teachers can use to help in teaching their students with ADHD.
+She has also worked on to a range of other projects within ChYMe, organising public engagement events, screening and writing systematic reviews, completing child observations in schools, conducting qualitative interviews, holding patient and public involvement and engagement meetings, and project administration.

 Qualifications